 Note: Program adds to 78 credit hours without general education courses.

-Subtotal: 86
+Total Credit Hours: 86

 Concentration in Community Programs

 Note: This program does not lead to RIDE teaching certification.

 Admission Requirements

 Admission requires the successful completion of FYW 100 or FYW 100P (with a B or better), PSYC 110 (with a C or better), and ECED 290, FNED 101 and FNED 246 (with a B- or better), completion of community service learning requirement and an overall G.P.A. of 2.75.
 Candidates are also required to submit current, valid BCI's at various times throughout the program in order to participate in practicum experiences.